WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 it's still likely that there are enough TLS-terminating proxies that the publisher's signatures would tend to break before getting to the client.

-There's also no way in current HTTP for the response to a client-initiated request (Section 8.1 of {{RFC7540}}) to convey the request headers it expected to respond to.
-A PUSH_PROMISE (Section 8.2 of {{RFC7540}}) does not have this problem, and it would be possible to introduce a response header to convey the expected request headers.
+There's no way in current HTTP for the response to a client-initiated request (Section 8.1 of {{RFC7540}}) to convey the request headers it expected to respond to, but we sidestep that by conveying content negotiation information in response headers, per {{?I-D.ietf-httpbis-variants}}.

 Since proxies are unlikely to modify unknown content types, we can wrap the original exchange into an `application/signed-exchange` format